sinhasomya100/TASK-2-Power-BI-Data-Visualization-and-Storytelling/README.md

 ________________________________________
 How to Explore My Work 🔍
 1. Open the .pbix file in Power BI Desktop
-2. Use the slicers to explore by country, sales person, or date
+2. Use the slicers to explore by country, salesperson, or date
 3. Refer to the PDF or Word summary for quick insights
 4. Read this document to understand what and why I did each step
 ________________________________________